MD-REHMAN/HRMS/Project/HRMS/README.md

 # HRMS
-A Project Create by: Raj and Rehman
+A Project Create by: Rehman